mlindgren/blog-archive/source/projects/mocap/index.markdown

 <img src="/images/distancemap1.png"
 alt="Figure 5: A distance map comparing two identical animations.
 Notice how the diagonal is completely black, indicating that the distance between positions at corresponding frames of the animations is zero.
-Generated in MATLAB using data from the DistanceMap class."/>
+The image was generated in MATLAB using data from the DistanceMap class."/>
 <br />
 <small>
 Figure 5: A distance map comparing two identical animations.
 Notice how the